 Marketers can’t ignore video.
-It’s the most productive component in digital marketing and it’s unstoppable.
-According to Cisco: by 2021, internet video traffic (business and consumer, combined) will be 80% of all internet traffic compared to 2016 it was 67%.
+It’s the most productive component in digital marketing, and it’s unstoppable.
+According to Cisco: by 2021, internet video traffic (business and consumer, combined) will be 80% of all internet traffic, compared to 2016 which was 67%.

-Viewers retain 95% of a message (insivia) when they watch it through video and it has an undoubted positive impact on consumers during the purchase process.
+Viewers retain 95% of a message (insivia) when they watch it through video, and it has an undoubtedly positive impact on consumers during the purchase process.
 Wyzowl reported that 84% of people say they’ve been convinced to buy by watching a video.

-Some large platforms are already profiting from this great combination and showing how important e-commerce is for the companies.
+Some large platforms are already profiting from this great combination and showing how important e-commerce is for companies.
 TikTok partnered with the e-commerce platform Shopify.
 It is easy to install TikTok from the Shopify App Store.
 Once installed, merchants will have access to the key features of TikTok for Business Ads within their Shopify dashboard.
-Features include: creating TikTok campaigns for promoting products just by uploading images or videos, targeting the audience (demographic, location and behavioral options) and optimizing the campaign.
+Features include: creating TikTok campaigns for promoting products just by uploading images or videos, targeting the audience (demographic, location, and behavioral options), and optimizing the campaign.

 Instagram could not sit idly by watching how its competitor, TikTok, was making a major move to in-stream purchases, and that’s why it launched Shopping in Reels.
 Products are directly linked with “Shop Now” buttons, allowing consumers to save items, learn more about them, and of course, buy them.
 Shopping was already available within Instagram through pictures in posts and even on IGTV, but as we have mentioned, short-form video content is increasing its presence and Reels is the weapon to directly compete with TikTok.
 Creators are allowed to add a tag informing users that it’s branded content, providing transparency.

-Automated affiliate marketing software is not related to artificial intelligence (AI), it does generate confusion and some people tend to think that it’s the same thing.
+Automated affiliate marketing software is not related to artificial intelligence (AI).
+It does generate confusion and some people tend to think that it’s the same thing.
 As described by Medium, AI is a science that depends on machine learning and algorithms.
-AI works on its own decision making and reasoning, automation is a hardware that does things automatically.
+AI works on its own decision-making and reasoning, automation is hardware that does things automatically.

 The level of automation of large traffic source platforms such as Google and Facebook has been reflected in the automation of processes such as traffic optimization and purchasing strategy and programmatic purchasing.